Use This Midyear Checklist to Maintain a Healthy Retirement

 Take the next step.

 The state of the market can change significantly from month to month, so though you’ll want to do a deep dive into tracking investments at least once a year, checking in on your investments more than once a year is a good practice in retirement.
-Make sure your assets are allocated in a way that matches your appropriate risk level at the current moment so you can make changes if needed.
+Make sure your asset allocation is set in a way that matches your appropriate risk level at the current moment so you can make changes if needed.
 If you’re not at your desired risk level, try rebalancing some of your investments to get closer to where you’d like to be.

 Be strategic about giving